openebs-archive/openebs-docs/docs/tsg_install.md

 pvc-febcc15e-25d7-11e8-92c2-0a58ac1f1190-rep-578b5bcc6b-zkhn8   1/1       Running             0          32m
 ```

 The AKS cluster runs ubuntu 16.04 LTS with the kubelet running in a container (debian-jessie 8).
 The kubelet logs show the absence of the iSCSI initiator.
 Hence, the volume is not attached to the node.
 Configuring kubelet to run with iSCSI utils should fix this issue.

+This steps are provided in pre-requisite section, see [here](/docs/next/prerequisites.html#azure-cloud)

 For more information, see  https://github.com/openebs/openebs/issues/1335.

 ## On Azure, OpenEBS installation fails